hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter3.md

 - `like 'ab\%cd%' escape '\'` matches all strings beginning with `"ab%cd"`.
 - `like 'ab\\cd%' escape '\'` matches all strings beginning with "ab\cd".

-sql allows us to search for mismatches instead of matches by using the `not like` comparison operator.
+SQL allows us to search for mismatches instead of matches by using the `not-like` comparison operator.
 Some databases provide variants of the `like` operation which do not distinguish lower and upper case.

 The asterisk symbol `*` can be used in the `select` clause to denote "all attributes".
 Thus, the use of `instructor.*` in the `select` clause of the query: